tzolov/mtcnn-java/README.md

 > Note: This is still Work In Progress!

-Java and Tensorflow implementation of the [MTCNN Face Detector](https://arxiv.org/abs/1604.02878).
-It is based on David Sandberg's [FaceNet's MTCNN](https://github.com/davidsandberg/facenet/tree/master/src/align) python implementation and the original [Zhang, K et al. (2016) ZHANG2016](https://arxiv.org/abs/1604.02878) paper and related [Matlab implementation](https://github.com/kpzhang93/MTCNN_face_detection_alignment).
+`Java` and `Tensorflow` implementation of the [MTCNN Face Detector](https://arxiv.org/abs/1604.02878).
+Based on David Sandberg's [FaceNet's MTCNN](https://github.com/davidsandberg/facenet/tree/master/src/align)
+`python` implementation and the original [Zhang, K et al. (2016) ZHANG2016](https://arxiv.org/abs/1604.02878) paper and [Matlab implementation](https://github.com/kpzhang93/MTCNN_face_detection_alignment).

 ![Input Image](./src/test/resources/docs/scdf-face-detection-2.gif)

-It reuses the `PNet`, `RNet` and `ONet` Tensorflow models created in [FaceNet's MTCNN](https://github.com/davidsandberg/facenet/tree/master/src/align) project and initialized with the original pre-trained [weights](https://github.com/kpzhang93/MTCNN_face_detection_alignment/tree/master/code/codes/MTCNNv2/model).
-Find [here](https://github.com/davidsandberg/facenet/pull/866) how to freeze those models.
+It reuses the `PNet`, `RNet` and `ONet` Tensorflow models build in [FaceNet's MTCNN](https://github.com/davidsandberg/facenet/tree/master/src/align) and initialized with the original [weights](https://github.com/kpzhang93/MTCNN_face_detection_alignment/tree/master/code/codes/MTCNNv2/model).
+[Here](https://github.com/davidsandberg/facenet/pull/866) you can find how to freeze the TF models.

-> Note that all necessary Tensorflow models are already pre-bundled with this project!
+> Note that the required Tensorflow models are already pre-bundled with this project!
 No need to download or freeze those by yourself.

-The MTCNN requires a lot of linear algebra computations such as multi-dimensional array computation.
+MTCNN involves significant amount of linear algebra operations, such as multi-dimensional array computations and so.
 Therefore the [ND4J](https://deeplearning4j.org/docs/latest/nd4j-overview) library is used for implementing the processing steps that connect the `PNet`, `RNet` and `ONet` Tensorflow networks.
-Furthermore the [JavaCV](https://github.com/bytedeco/javacv) is leverage for image manipulation and the ND4J-Tensorflow's GraphRunner is used to inferring the pre-trained tensorflow models.
-Later allows to share the ND4J and JavaCV intermediate processing states directly with the tensorflow runner, off-heap without need of additional serialization/deserialization.
+Furthermore [JavaCV](https://github.com/bytedeco/javacv) is leveraged for image manipulation and the `ND4J-Tensorflow` GraphRunner is used to inferring the pre-trained tensorflow models.
+The combination of those  libraries allows to share the processing states between the `ND4J`, `JavaCV` and Tensorflow runners.
+It also provides off-heap memory management reduce data churn and lower the latency.

+> The MtcnnService.java and MtcnnUtil.java methods keep the original NumPy python scripts as comments in front of the ND$J based method that implement the same logic in Java.
 ## Quick Start

 Samples like [FaceDetectionSample1.java](./src/test/java/net/tzolov/cv/mtcnn/sample/FaceDetectionSample1.java) demonstrates how to use `MtcnnService` for detecting faces in images.